EPCCed/eidf-docs/docs/services/s3/tutorial.md

 !!!
 Warning "Project identification and S3 tools"

-    S3 URIs of form `s3://<project-name>:<bucket-name>` are strictly invalid as their specification does not allow for the concept of tenancies, and `<project-name>:<bucket-name>` is viewed as an invalid bucket name due to the presence of the colon.
+    S3 URIs of form `s3://<project-name>:<bucket-name>` are strictly invalid as their specification does not include the concept of tenancies, so `<project-name>:<bucket-name>` is viewed as an invalid bucket name due to the presence of the colon.

     Some S3 tools do not allow such S3 URIs to be used, for example the AWS CLI.
 Others, however, will, including the Python and R packages already described.